azzan-amin-97/FaceImageSimilarityOpenCV/README.md

 # Face Image Similarity OpenCV
 A simple project on measuring two face images similarities using Cosine and Euclidean distance

-This project involves building a facial recognition model that compares two images and returns a similarity score.
 <br><br>
 <img src='data/img/diagram-flow.png'>
 <br>